-Though it would be desirable to examine more specific case studies, the representative examples presented offer a few generic insights into when the modular approach may be advantageous.
+The presented examples feature a few common themes for when the modular approach may be advantageous.
 When the project life is shorter, the ability of modular facilities to be assembled more quickly can provide a time-to-market advantage.
 If a firm is cash-flow constrained, a modular approach may realize positive cash flows more quickly.
 Similarly, if supply availability or demand profiles experience variations or cycling, the flexibility afforded by reallocatable and relocatable modules becomes desirable.
 This flexibility also allows modules to retain a higher salvage value when a secondary market or destination exists beyond the project life.
 Finally, modular designs can be more effective in distributed processing networks in which transportation costs prohibit use of a large centralized processing facility, blunting the conventional economies of scale effect.
 From the HENS example, we can conclude that modular constructions are relevant in subsystems when smaller modules allowing more efficient physical phenomena replace large units due to reduced fixed cost.